 Are There Drawbacks to Conserving Water?

 Conserving water is like conserving any resource – it requires effort.
-I don’t make a preserve strawberry jam every year because I have time on my hands.
+I don’t preserve strawberry jam every year because I have extra time on my hands.
 I do it because the strawberry harvest is fleeting and finite, and because my family enjoys eating homemade strawberry jam.

 Conserving water is like that, too – a resource that can be fleeting and finite depending on where you live, but your family certainly enjoys it!
 Indeed, water is life.
 However, learning to conserve it can be a pain.

 - Water conservation can require special equipment, depending on the system.
 That equipment can have a start up cost.